A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 06 / The People

 We did not meet at a startup event.
-Some of us have known each other our entire lives — literally.
-The engineering partnership behind EcoTower and the legal and corporate architecture of Zere share a history that predates this company by generations.
-The rest of us arrived through those relationships, at the moment when the problem we had each been working toward — from different directions, in different countries — finally had a solution ready for it.
+Some of us have known each other our entire lives—literally.
+The engineering partnership behind EcoTower and the legal and corporate architecture of ZERE share a history that predates this company by generations.
+The rest of us arrived through those relationships, at the moment when the problem we had each been working on—from different directions and in different countries—finally had a viable solution.

-The engineers behind EcoTower spent careers inside Petróleos Mexicanos — PEMEX — one of the largest integrated energy and infrastructure enterprises in the world.
+The engineers behind EcoTower spent their careers inside Petróleos Mexicanos (PEMEX), one of the largest energy and infrastructure enterprises in the world.
 The legal architecture comes from a career in corporate and public contract law, land rights, and community governance.
-The commercial and development leadership brings founder experience across technology platforms and direct operational engagement across industries, landscapes, and two continents.
+The commercial and development leadership brings founder experience across technology ventures, infrastructure development, and operational engagement spanning multiple industries and two continents.

 The ZERE and Proytec team at the Huehuetoca operating plant